farvardin/binaural-synth/README.md

  * There is a droidparty_main.pd which you can used as a standalone Pd app, or on Android with the [PdDroidParty](http://www.droidparty.net/) app.
 It should also work with [PdParty on iOS](https://github.com/danomatika/PdParty).

 Just get the binaural.zip file found in the release tab and put the extracted content (folder "binaural") into /storage/emulated/0/Android/data/cx.mccormick.pddroidparty/files on your Android device.
+On some older devices, you might need to put it into a PdDroidParty folder at the root.

 ![](binaural_screenshot_android.jpg)